canyonjang/btc-disposition/README.md

 `bigquery-public-data.crypto_bitcoin`, aggregated by creation day and spend day — no individual addresses or transactions are stored.
 The creation floor is 2018-08-23, the common start of continuous daily price coverage.
 The bundled files cover 2021–2025 and are the sole inputs to every script in this repository.
-The BigQuery extraction queries that regenerate the bundled files from scratch are provided in `sql/`.
+The BigQuery extraction queries used to build them are available from the author on request.

 ## Method in one paragraph